Are You a Good Candidate for a Roth IRA Conversion?

 3) With no RMDs, your annual income will be lower.
 Lower income could allow you to reduce or avoid some tax hits that kick in at income levels above certain thresholds:

+a) The phaseout of exemptions and itemized deductions based on Adjusted Gross Income. b) Tax on Social Security benefits. c) Increase in the cost of Part B of Medicare.
 4) Unlike a traditional IRA, you can continue to contribute to a Roth IRA after age 70 ½, as long as you have income that does not exceed certain levels.
+Making the Most of Your Roth IRA Conversion.

 So you have decided that a 2010 Roth conversion makes sense.
 What measures can you take to minimize your tax liability and the impact on your financial resources, and at the same time maximize your gains and flexibility?